Arctic Circle & Northern Lights from Fairbanks: Dalton Highway Winter Tour

 Overview

 The Dalton Highway is a working industrial road that runs north from just outside Fairbanks toward the Arctic Ocean and offers a rare look at Interior and Arctic Alaska.
 This full-day winter tour follows nearly 200 miles of that highway to the Arctic Circle, with boreal forest, pipeline views, the Yukon River, and a timed return after dark for a focused northern lights search.
+Before leaving Fairbanks, we make a brief grocery stop so guests can pick up dinner items for the evening break along the river.

 Highlights